 Affordable – when September comes there’s always the cost of school uniform to consider.
 Parents want to know they’re getting value for money when buying school uniforms.

 Practical – These clothes put up with a lot of wear and tear.
-It’s probably not many kids’ top priority to make sure they don’t scuff their shoes or rip their clothes when there’s racing round the playground to be done.
+It’s probably not many kids’ top priority to make sure they don’t scuff their shoes or rip their clothes when there’s racing around the playground to be done.

 A good fit – children come in all shapes and sizes.
 In the UK it’s a fact that many children are larger than in the past, meaning they need bigger sizes and comfortable clothes.

 5 tips for designing your own school uniform